-If the child or the parent process encounters an error, the process should display an error message containing its process ID, then exit with a non-zero exit status.
+If the child process encounters an error, that process should display an error message containing its process ID, then exit with a non-zero exit status.
 Any error message that is outputted should follow the same format as the messages described above: the error message should start with the date & time, followed by the message, and the process ID should appear somewhere in the message.